jdherman/hymod/README.md

 ###Hymod Rainfall-Runoff Model (C/C++)

-###Note: This is a work in progress.
-It will not be ready until this note has been removed.

 Hymod Rainfall-Runoff Model, based on the Probability-Distributed Model concept ([Moore 2007](http://hal.archives-ouvertes.fr/hal-00305633/)).
 Runs on a daily timestep and saves all states and fluxes from each day for further analysis.
 Currently configured to read multiple parameter sets from `stdin` and evaluate them in order, but this can be easily modified for a different application.

 The model is mostly written in C (with structs instead of classes, for example), but uses a few C++ features for I/O. It has been tested for conservation of mass, and Valgrind-ed (Valground?) for memory leaks.